-Minnaert, Lynn and Maitland, Robert and Miller, Graham (2009) Tourism and social policy: the value of social tourism.
+Minnaert, Lynn, Maitland, Robert and Miller, Graham (2009) Tourism and social policy: the value of social tourism.
 Annals of Tourism Research, 36 (2). pp. 314-332.
 ISSN 0160-7383

 Social Tourism for low-income groups forms part of social policy in several countries of mainland Europe, but little research evidence of its benefits exists.
 This study empirically examines these benefits in terms of increases in social and family capital.
 Interviews and focus groups were conducted with participating families and their support workers, in a semi-longitudinal research design.
 Social Tourism was found to increase family capital in the short term, and social capital—in terms of social networks, related pro-active behavior and self-esteem—in the medium term.
 These increases can be seen as beneficial for the participants and to wider society.
 Consequently it is suggested that Social Tourism may be a cost-effective addition to social policy.
 Keywords: Social Tourism, low-income, social capital, family capital.

 |Subjects:||University of Westminster > Architecture and the Built Environment > Architecture and the Built Environment, School of (No longer in use)|